aberloro/Covid_Search_Trends_by_State/README.md

     ![ERD](https://user-images.githubusercontent.com/93740725/164999501-22af0071-ce78-4317-babc-e9681a6660f6.png)

- ### Machine Learning Model - Supervised Learning:  Classification
+ ### Machine Learning Model
+  - Supervised learning is used when classes are known, in this case Republican or Democrat.
+  - This project utilized logistic regression to predict a state's dominant political party based on covid vaccine srearch trends from that state.

  ### Results / Dashboard - Tableau

 ## Summary (Presentation)